Djimmy2x/zynlix.fr/replit.md

 - Enhanced data persistence and reliability

 The application follows a monorepo structure with shared TypeScript types and clear separation between client and server code.
 The design emphasizes trust and professionalism through its blue-green color scheme and modern UI components.

+## Recent Changes (January 2025)

+### Brand Identity Update (✓ Completed)
+1. **Company Rebranding**:
+   - Renamed from "TechnoGarde" to "Zynlix" across all components
+   - Updated navigation to use logo-only button for homepage navigation
+   - Removed company name text from header, keeping only interactive logo
+   - Updated all testimonials and content references to new brand name
+   - Maintained all existing functionality with new brand identity